jasongrimes/fretboardfoundation/_chapters/020-chords/070-bass-lines.md

-The book *Building Walking Bass Lines*, by Ed Friedland [(1995)](references.html#friedland-1995), has more information about composing good bass lines.
+The book *Building Walking Bass Lines*, by Ed Friedland [(1995)](references.html#friedland-1995), explains clearly and simply how to create good bass lines.